Edge.org: The Third Culture

-The Third Culture is the growing movement towards reintegration of literary and scientific thinking and is a nod toward British scientist C. P. Snow's concept of the two cultures of science and the humanities.
+Echo markets The Third Culture as a movement towards reintegration of literary and scientific thinking.
+The name is a nod toward scientist C. P. Snow's concept of the two cultures of science and the humanities.
 John Brockman published a book of the same name whose themes are continued at the Edge website.
-Here, scientists and others are invited to contribute their thoughts in a manner readily accessible to non-specialist readers.
-In doing so, leading thinkers are able to communicate directly with each other and the public without the intervention of middlemen such as journalists and journal editors.
+Scientists and others are invited to contribute their thoughts in a manner accessible to non-specialist readers.